Researchers Train Algorithm to Scan Tongue and Find Disease Patterns

 Final Thoughts

-“While the technology is promising and shows great potential, further testing, validation, and regulatory approval are necessary before it can be widely adopted for clinical use,” he concluded.
+“While the technology is promising and shows great potential, further testing, validation, and regulatory approval are necessary before it can be widely adopted for clinical use,” he said.

 Emma is an acupuncture physician and has written extensively about health for multiple publications over the past decade.
 She is now a health reporter for The Epoch Times, covering Eastern medicine, nutrition, trauma, and lifestyle medicine.